MY SITE

 I wrote this paper for Michael Kremer's retirement conference.
 In it, I consider the potential of the sequent calculus to provide an inferentialist account of the meanings of the logical connectives.
 I raise a problem regarding multiple conclusions in the classical sequent calculus, and I resolve it by putting forward a new kind of bilateral sequent calculus.
 Much of what appears here is presented in more detail in my papers "Bringing Bilateralisms Together" and "A General Schema for Bilateral Proof Rules." pdf

-This paper is my attempt to show how Robert Brandom's account of the mind, articulated in normative vocabulary, and the sort of account developed by Irad Kimhi, Sebastian Roedl, and James Conant, articulated principally in terms of agentive modal vocabulary, can be seen as two sides of the same coin. link to open access publication
+This paper is my attempt to show how Robert Brandom's account of the mind, articulated in normative vocabulary, and the sort of account developed by Irad Kimhi, Sebastian Roedl, and James Conant, articulated principally in terms of agentive modal vocabulary, can be seen as two sides of the same coin. link to publication open access pdf

 Pointing Out the Skeptic's Mistake and Reformulating the Two Aspects of Justification.
 Florida Philosophical Review.
 2014, 2013.